Need to talk? Call 1800 882 436.

 Key facts

-• Good nutrition in pregnancy is vital for the healthy growth of your baby.
+• Eating well when you are pregnant is important for the healthy growth of your baby.

-• Always talk to your pharmacist, doctor, midwife or dietitian before taking vitamins or other supplements.
+• It's best to talk to your pharmacist, doctor, midwife or dietitian before taking vitamins or supplements.

-If you are pregnant, or planning a pregnancy, you need to be careful about what you eat.
-This includes taking vitamins or any other type of supplements.
-Some help keep you and your baby healthy while others do more harm than good.
+If you are pregnant or planning a pregnancy, you need to be a bit more careful about what you eat.
+This can include caution when adding vitamins or other supplements.

-It's always best to check with your midwife, doctor or dietitian before taking any vitamins or supplements.
+It's always best to check with your midwife, doctor or dietitian before taking any vitamins, minerals or other supplements.
+A pharmacist can also help answer your questions.

 What are vitamins, minerals and supplements?